When more product choices can work against you

 We recently spoke to a sponsor for a cheerleader group who wanted to sell both our pie brochure along with one of our variety frozen food fundraisers.
 She figured that people probably couldn’t get too much of a good thing.
-She reasoned that if customers didn’t want a pie they could always buy a pizza, or better yet both.
+It was reasonable to assume that if customers didn’t want a pie they could always buy a pizza, or better yet both.

 Confusing for Sellers

 You don’t want to put too much on your sellers plates.
 Instead, you want to keep things simple for them so they can focus on making sales.
 If you want variety, choose a single brochure that offers enough choices.
 Students who are asked to sell multiple brochures are forced to juggle as they’re attempting to make a good impression on the buyer.